 This design is also a convenient way to access gear that’s sitting in a certain quadrant of your pack without needing to unload all the goods into the snow or wind.

 Some packs have front access through a large U-shaped zipper.
 Other designs blend the two entries with both a front and back-panel entry, which is super helpful.
 A handful of designs are top-loaders or have a roll-top closure.

 Additional pack details range from a helmet carry system — usually, a pouch or pocket that’s removable, stashable, or compressible — to a hydration sleeve for a bladder and an arm sleeve to protect the hose.

-These packs also usually have a hip belt to help support the load and prevent pack swing on the descent.
+Ski touring packs usually have a hip belt to help support the load and prevent pack swing on the descent.
 Some hip belts are generously padded or even have zipper-enclosed pockets, while other designs are slim to help trim ounces.
-Ski and splitboard or snowboard carry systems are also popular features.

-Each pack has its own organizational features, including a potential hydration sleeve and lined goggle pocket plus various internal and external pockets for stashing items.
+Each pack has its own organizational features, including a potential hydration sleeve, radio integration, and lined goggle pocket plus various internal and external pockets for stashing items.
 Most conventional packs have some kind of helmet carry system that’s removable or stashable.

 Some packs are larger and more robust than others in order to support a heavier load while touring for a day or more.
 Technical ski touring bags are outfitted with features to carry safety equipment from crampons to an ice axe or tools.

 For resort riding, it’s certainly not a requirement.
-But it can be nice to have for carrying extra snacks and gear or a camera.
+But it can be convenient to have for carrying extra snacks or a lunch, water, extra layers, gloves, an additional goggles lens in case the light conditions change, or a camera.

 On the other hand, if you’re skiing in the backcountry, it’s an absolute must-have.
 You’ll need a backpack to carry avalanche safety gear, including your shovel and probe as well as a radio, satellite communication device, and first-aid kit.